AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/Sample_ADAS_EXTERNALVEHICLE.md

 * Play the scenario.

 > In this scenario, the UDP communication port used for the remote model is 8842.
 Using a firewall/antivirus may block the communication.
-To prevent this, you may simply allow it or modify it in the sample.
+To prevent this, you may simply allow it or modify it in the sample. ("right click/Edit model..." on the EGO vehicle to display the vehicle in the VEHICLE mode and edit it.)
 >
 > ![UDPremoteModel](./assets/UDPremoteModel.PNG)